bzz/webarchive-indexing/README.md

 are needed to identify a record: `url search key`, `url timestamp`, `original url`, `archive file`, `archive offset`, `archive length`.
 The search key is often the url transformed and 'canonicalized' in a way to make it easier for lexigraphic seaching.
 A common transformation is to reverse subdomains `example.com` -> `com,example,)/` to allow for searching by domain, then subdomains.

-The indexing job uses the flexible pywb `cdx-indexer` to create indexs of a certain format.
+The indexing job uses the flexible pywb [cdxindexer](https://github.com/ikreymer/pywb/blob/master/pywb/warc/cdxindexer.py) to create indexs of a certain format.
 However, the other jobs are compatible with any existing CDX format as well.
 Other indexing tools can be used also but require seperate integration.

 ### ZipNum Sharded CDX Cluster